hexojs/site/source/docs/configuration.md

 Hexo themes are independent projects, with separate `_config.yml` files.

-Instead of forking a theme, and maintaining a custom branch with your settings, you can configure it from somewhere else.
+Instead of forking a theme, and maintaining a custom version with your settings, you can configure it from somewhere else:

-**`theme_config` in site's primary configuration file**
+**from `theme_config` in site's primary configuration file**

 > Supported since Hexo 2.8.2